golanlevin/DrawingWithMachines/lectures/2025/0825_hello/README.md

 > This is an advanced studio course in experimental drawing and generative art.
 Working at the boundaries of creative code, automation, physical materials, and gestural mark-making, we will explore the use of algorithms and machine collaborators as nontraditional intermediaries between mind, hand, paper, and mark.

 *In this course, we will use our brains to control machines to do new things with art supplies.*

-### Studio Knowledge, Machine Literacy, and Peer Support

-This semester, we’re lucky to have a few students who have taken this course before.
-They know the machines, they’ve survived SVGs.

-**If you are a returning student:** *thank you* for being here again.
-(We've got some new machines and assignments to keep things fresh for you.)
-You’re part of what will make this studio robust, responsive, and delightful.
-Your expertise helps lift everyone up.
-I want to acknowledge that experience — and also gently deputize you.
-I’m not asking you to be full-on TAs, but I am asking you to share what you know and help others get unstuck.

-This is a rhizomatic studio: learning flows sideways.
-I am not the center of knowledge.
-You’ll all be asking each other for help, and hopefully giving help too.
-And when someone helps you: Give them credit in your project report.
-We build community that way.

 ---